-USD Second Lien Term Loan Prepayment
+USD Second Lien Term Loan Prepayments

-On August 8, 2017, the Corporation prepaid without penalty approximately \$40 million under the USD Second Lien Term Loan (as defined below) using cash flow from operations, which it expects to result in approximately \$3 million in annual interest savings.
-Following this prepayment, the principal balance of the USD Second Lien Term loan as of the date hereof is \$170 million.
+On August 8, 2017 and September 20, 2017, the Corporation prepaid without penalty \$40 million and \$75 million, respectively (collectively, the "Prepayments"), under the USD Second Lien Term Loan (as defined below) using cash on its balance sheet, cash flow from operations or a combination thereof, which it expects to result in approximately \$9.5 million in annual interest savings.
+Following the Prepayments, the principal balance of the USD Second Lien Term loan as of the date hereof is \$95 million.